-A "real world" project will form the heart of the course; the goal is apply the theories and practices learned in the course to an existing issue or challenge.
+Two "real world" service learning projects will form the heart of the course; the goal is apply the theories and practices learned in the course to an existing issue or challenge.
 During this term we will work on the creation of a non-profit co-op for the people of Kasigua, Kenya.
 The purpose of the co-op is to form a self-sustaining enterprise where the crafts and art of the area can be sold internationally by the villagers as a means of generating income for education, electricity, water, and food.